-The Blackberry is the fruit of the Rubus genus.
-It is an ‘Aggregate’ fruit because it is made up of a number of drupelets (small drupes).
-The first photo shows a single blackberry.
+The blackberry is the fruit of the Rubus genus.
+It is an aggregate fruit because it is made up of a number of drupelets (small drupes).
+This photo shows a single blackberry.
 The raspberry is also an aggregate fruit.